Photo Gallery and Blog 2017

 At first the moon nudged into the edge and very slowly crept across the sun.
 This process took about 80 minutes.

-Even when the moon has obscured 2/3 of the sun, the light on the landscape looked perfectly normal and the darkening was imperceptible.
+Even when the moon had obscured 2/3 of the sun, the light on the landscape looked perfectly normal and the darkening was imperceptible.

 These three photos of the partial phase show it with 40, 15, and 3 minutes left before totality.

 During the last ten minutes, the light looked strange.

-The ominous dark western sky and chill in the air made it feel spooky as the intensity waned faster and faster.
+The ominous dark western sky and chill in the air made it feel spooky as the darkening accelerated.

-Then the two tails of the crescent shrunk together and the last bit of sun winked out.
+The remaining crescent continued thinning until the last bit of sun winked out.
 Totality!